-We have examined the summary of contributions payable under the payment schedules to the Royal Mail Defined Contribution Plan in respect of the Plan year ended 31 March 2023 which is set out on page 69.
+We have examined the summary of contributions payable under the payment schedule to the Royal Mail Defined Contribution Plan in respect of the Plan year ended 31 March 2024 which is set out on page 76.

-In our opinion contributions for the Plan year ended 31 March 2023 as reported in the summary of contributions and payable under the payment schedule have in all material respects been paid from 1 April 2022 until 28 November 2022 at least in accordance with the payment schedules dated 27 April 2018 and from 29 November 2022 until 31 March 2023 at least in accordance with the payment schedule dated 29 November 2022.
+In our opinion contributions for the Plan year ended 31 March 2024 as reported in the summary of contributions and payable under the payment schedule have in all material respects been paid at least in accordance with the payment schedule dated 29 November 2022.